 (moderate to significant impairment)

-people, throughout their lives, will find themselves using adequate coping skills and negotiating the challenges of life reasonably well, without leading to significant impairment in daily functioning (i.e., eating, sleeping, relating to others, problem-solving skills, etc.)
+Most people, throughout their lives, will find themselves using adequate coping skills and negotiating the challenges of life reasonably well, without leading to significant impairment in daily functioning (i.e., eating, sleeping, relating to others, problem-solving skills, etc.)

 However, if major negative life events occur and/or problems are perceived as insurmountable, one's coping skills can become overtaxed or may be inadequate to manage the stress.
 This is when an individual may develop an emotional disorder and encounter more significant impairment.